 Acts of piracy have historically affected ocean-going vessels trading in regions of the world such as the South China Sea, Gulf of Guinea and the Indian Ocean off the coast of Somalia.
-While there continues to be a significant risk of piracy incidents in the Southern Red Sea, Gulf of Aden and Indian Ocean, recently there have been increases in the frequency and severity of piracy incidents off the coast of West Africa and a resurgent risk of piracy and/or armed robbery in the Straits of Malacca, Sulu & Celebes Sea, Gulf of Mexico and surrounding waters.
+While there continues to be a significant risk of piracy incidents in the Gulf of Guinea, there have been increases in the frequency and severity of unmanned aerial vehicle and missile attacks in the southern Red Sea.
+There has also been an escalation in the Straits of Malacca and Singapore in the number of piracy incidents year on year.
+In addition, the threat of armed robbery and theft continues to exist to varying degrees in certain ports of South America, the Gulf of Mexico, as well as in the Sulu and Celebes Seas.
 If these piracy attacks result in regions in which our vessels are deployed being named on the Joint War Committee Listed Areas, war risk insurance premiums payable for such coverage may increase significantly and such insurance coverage may be more difficult to obtain.
-In addition, crew costs, including costs which are incurred to the extent we employ on-board security guards and escort vessels, could increase in such circumstances.
+In addition, crew costs, including costs which are incurred to the extent we employ onboard security guards and escort vessels, could increase in such circumstances.
 We may not be adequately insured to cover losses from these incidents, which could have a material adverse effect on us.
-In addition, hijacking as a result of an act of piracy against our vessels, or an increase in cost or unavailability of insurance for our vessels, could have a material adverse impact on our business, financial condition and results of operations.
+In addition, detention or hijacking as a result of an act of piracy or other attacks against our vessels, or an increase in cost or unavailability of insurance for our vessels, could have a material adverse impact on our business, financial condition and results of operations.

-Public health threats, including COVID-19 or variants, could have an adverse effect on our operations and financial results.
+Public health threats, including pandemics, epidemics and other public health crises, could have an adverse effect on our operations and financial results.

-Public health threats and highly communicable diseases, such as COVID-19, outbreaks of which have already occurred in various parts of the world near where we operate, could adversely affect our operations, the operations of our customers or suppliers and the global economy.
-In response to the COVID-19 pandemic, many countries, ports and organizations, including those where we conduct a large part of our operations, implemented measures to combat the outbreak, such as quarantines and travel restrictions.
-Such measures caused severe trade disruptions.
-In a ddition, the pandemic initially resulted, and the pandemic or other future public health threats may again result in, a significant decline in global demand for crude oil and refined petroleum products.
+Public health threats and highly communicable diseases, such as COVID-19, could adversely affect our operations, the operations of our customers or suppliers and the global economy.
+In response to a pandemic or epidemic, countries, ports and organizations, including those where we conduct a large part of our operations, could implement measures to combat such outbreaks, such as quarantines and travel restrictions.
+Such measures could cause severe trade disruptions.
+In addition, pandemics, epidemics and other public health crises may result in a significant decline in global demand for crude oil and refined petroleum products, as was the case during COVID-19.
 As our business is the transportation of crude oil and refined oil products on behalf of oil majors, oil traders and other customers, any significant decrease in demand for the cargo we transport could adversely affect demand for our vessels and services.
-The extent to which the COVID-19 pandemic or any other public health threat may impact our business, results of operations and financial condition, including possible impairments, will depend on future developments, which are uncertain and cannot be predicted, including, among others, the impact of the end of China's zero-COVID policy and of the development of variants of the COVID-19 virus, and the level of the effectiveness and administration of vaccines and other actions to contain or treat its impact.
+The extent to which any pandemic, epidemic or any other public health crises may impact our business, results of operations and financial condition, including possible impairments, will depend on future developments, which are uncertain and cannot be predicted.